 What is the Henrik Enderlein Distinguished Fellowship for Policy Professionals?

-The fellowship enables research stays of up to 9 months at the Hertie School.
-The next fellowship term starts in September 2023 and ends in May 2024.
-The fellowship is designed to support scholars and academics who are dedicated to promoting exchange between policymakers and academia in Germany and at the European level.
-We want to support outstanding researchers and practitioners capable of building networks that bring together stakeholders from science, policy and politics in tackling urgent issues on the European and national agenda.
-The fellowship is funded by Stiftung Mercator.
+For the third year in a row, the Hertie School is looking for policy-makers and researchers to work on challenges of the European Union.
+The fellowship enables research stays of up to nine months at the Hertie School.
+The next term starts in September 2024 and ends in May 2025.
+The fellowship is designed to support scholars and policy practitioners who are dedicated to promoting exchange between policy-makers and academia in Germany and at the European level.
+We want to support outstanding individuals capable of building networks that bring together stakeholders from science, policy and politics in tackling urgent issues on the European and national agenda.
+The fellowship is funded by the foundation Stiftung Mercator.

 Who can apply for the Fellowship?

-We are looking for candidates who have demonstrated outstanding achievements or possess a distinguished record of participation in the professional, journalistic, political or civic world of public policy, in particular in areas of the Hertie School's Centres of Competence.
+We look for candidates who have demonstrated outstanding achievements or possess a distinguished record of participation in the academic, journalistic, political or civic world of public policy, in particular in areas of the Hertie School's Centres of Competence.
 Recent working experience in public administration is an asset.
-Candidates should be based in Europe.
+Candidates must be based in Europe.

 What we offer